counteractive/o365beat/README.md

 ### Schema

-As of [v1.2.0](https://github.com/counteractive/o365beat/releases/tag/v1.2.0), o365beat includes a [processor](https://github.com/elastic/beats/blob/master/libbeat/docs/processors-using.asciidoc#convert) to map the raw API-provided events to Elastic Common Schema ([ECS](https://www.elastic.co/guide/en/ecs/current/index.html)) fields.
+As of v1.2.0, o365beat includes a [processor](https://github.com/elastic/beats/blob/master/libbeat/docs/processors-using.asciidoc#convert) to map the raw API-provided events to Elastic Common Schema ([ECS](https://www.elastic.co/guide/en/ecs/current/index.html)) fields.
 This allows this beat to work with standard Kibana dashboards, including capabilities in [Elastic SIEM](https://www.elastic.co/products/siem).
+Updates in v1.4.0 and v1.4.1 corrected some parsing issues and included at least one more ECS field.

 Implementing this as a processor means you can disable it if you don't use the ECS functionality, or change from "copy" to "rename" if you _only_ use ECS.
 We may end up adding some ECS stuff in the "core" of the beat as well, but this is a decent start.
+These processors are critical for the proper functioning of the beat and its visualizations.
+Disabling or modifying them can lead to dropped events or other issues.  **Please update with caution.**

 See the [Office 365 Management API schema documentation](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-schema) for details on the raw events.
-The ECS mapping is as follows (excerpt from [`o365beat.yml`](./o365beat.yml)):
+The ECS mapping is as follows (excerpt from [`o365beat.yml`](./_meta/beat.yml)):

 ```yaml
 # from: https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-schema